 Temporal filters (time windows)

-A temporal filter is a WHERE
+A temporal filter is a query condition/predicate that uses the

 or HAVING